lxgreen/service_explorer/Server.NET/README.md

 The project goal is to create service that exposes RESTful API to retrieve all the Windows Services for given machine.

 ## Implementation details
+The project is based on .NET Framework 4.5.

 The server is powered by the ASP.NET Web API component.
 To simplify deployment, it uses [OWIN](http://owin.org/) SelfHost package that allows to integrate the Web API into a console application rather than to host it on IIS.

 The service consists of the following components: